delta-exchange/just-the-docs/docs/trading-guide/Liquidation.md

 - The Partial Position in Liquidation (PPL) is treated as a separate position and is assumed to have pro-rata share of the position margin.
 The Maintenence Margin percent (MM%) for the PPL is computed Using the Liquidation Size.
 The Implied Bankruptcy Price of the PPL is assumed to be MM% away from the current Mark Price.
 An Immediate-or-Cancel order of size equal to Liquidation Size with limit price equal to the Implied Bankruptcy Price is submitted to the market.

-- If the IOC order is filled at a price better than the Implied Bankruptcy Price, a liquidation charge (eqalling $$Maintenance\ Margin_{min}$$) is deducted from the position margin assigned to the PPL.
+- If the IOC order is filled at a price better than the Implied Bankruptcy Price, a liquidation charge (equalling $$Maintenance\ Margin_{min}$$) is deducted from the position margin assigned to the PPL.
 Any leftover margin after this deduction is added to the position margin of the still open position.

 -   In case the ICO order is not fully filled, an off market trade at the Implied Bankruptcy Price of the PPL is executed betweent the trader and the Liquidation Engine.
 This essentially results in the Liquidation Engine taking over the part of the PPL that could not be liquidated.